 Cheryl Chambers is the advisor for the Speech and Debate Council and coaches Individual Events.
 She was raised in Starkville and received her Bachelors in Communication from MSU.
-After receiving her Master's in Communication Studies from the University of Alabama, she accepted a teaching position back at home.
-In the Department of Communication, Cheryl teaches courses on public speaking, interviewing, and communication and media studies.
-She also manages Starkville’s Downtown Martial Arts Academy, is married, and has a mischievous black cat named Pitch.
+After receiving her Master's in Communication Studies from the University of Alabama, she accepted a teaching position back home.
+In the Department of Communication, Cheryl teaches public speaking and communication and media studies courses.
+She also manages Starkville’s Downtown Martial Arts Academy with her husband.

 Brett Harvey coaches IPDA debate.
 His real job is being the university’s Title IX/EEO Director, but he sometimes needs a break from the heavy stuff.
 Before coming to MSU, he was a lawyer who handled federal appeals.
 Before that, he was a high school and college debater.
 His wife is a debate coach.
 His kids are debaters.
 Even his dog has an argumentative streak.

 - President: Alicia Brown

 2019-20 Competition Schedule